Terry K. Amthor: Early life and education

 Amthor was born in Chicago but soon moved to Manitowoc, Wisconsin and then, at the age of six, to Bethel Park, Pennsylvania.
 He later attended Bethel Park High School.
 He was also the fiction editor of the school literary magazine Vernissage and a member of the ironically named physics and science enthusiasts club the Flat Earth Society.

 He attended the University of Virginia School of Architecture in 1976.
-At UVA, he first discovered D&D through a gaming group led by Pete Fenlon, who was running a campaign set in Middle-earth.
+At UVA, he first discovered Dungeons & Dragons through a gaming group led by Pete Fenlon, who was running a campaign set in Middle-earth.
 While at UVA, he took a number of classes in architectural history, focusing on Greek, Roman, and Pre-Columbian architecture.
 He also took graduate-level classes in advanced mathematics and art history.
 Amthor went on to graduate in 1980 with a Bachelor of Science in Architectural Design, while maintaining his close associations with the Fenlon group throughout his college years.
 This association led to his participation in the founding of Iron Crown Enterprises.

 Amthor's first published work was a Star Wars parody, "Raker Wars," for the University of Virginia weekly paper The Declaration.